abienvenu/Kyela/README.md

 * Syndication
 * Easy integration from remote websites
 * Aggregate/Anonymous mode, for events with lots of participants: the grid only displays total numbers, you can add yourself, then you get a personal link to modify/delete your participation
+* Integration with personal agendas ?
+* Make a logo, a favicon

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/bca46a72-4438-47e7-b629-4b9926e802a6/big.png)](https://insight.sensiolabs.com/projects/bca46a72-4438-47e7-b629-4b9926e802a6)